himanshu-thakur-7/chess_game_flutter/README.md

 <!-- # Shatranj -->
 ### Shatranj is a chess game made in flutter with online multiplayer support with help of nodejs and socket.io & a firebase powered backend 💛

+## Inspiration
+The inspiration for the UI design was taken from dribble: <a href="https://dribbble.com/shots/15412582-Chess-App">Design</a>

 ## Features
 * 2 Game Play Options : vs Robot (AI) or vs Friend (Online)
 * Win/Loss Stats analysis